 In general, there’s no doubt that ExpressVPN is a fast VPN.
 Servers are quick, and you can easily connect anywhere in the world to enjoy a swift and reliable access.

 Oh, you bet it does!

 ExpressVPN has impressive speed.
 At this point, that’s not up for debate.
 However, most speed tests only go to the surface level.
 To get an accurate picture of how well a VPN does, you will need to see it work when conducting activities.
 Gaming tests are one of the toughest for VPNs, as gaming involves a combination of different activities at once.

 For this test, I decided to ditch the Smart Location feature and select a server manually.
 I also selected one far from me, instead of a closeby one.
 I figured that since distance typically affects speed, I’d get a good view of how the VPN performs by making use of a far-off server.

-Despite theses# manipulations, I accessed some impressive gameplay across the board.
+Despite these manipulations, I accessed some impressive gameplay across the board.
+There’s probably no surprise that it’s easier to use a VPN on Windows and as a result of that, I tested the VPN on PC.
 I used the VPN on League of Legends, and I could play in high-definition while keeping pace with my fellow players.
-There were no lags whatsoever.
+There was no lag whatsoever.

 Safety and Security Features